gjy3035/C-3-Framework/README.md

 ### Pretrained Models on GCC

 Considering the large-scale GCC, we provide the pretrained models on GCC using random splitting to save the researcher's training time.
 You can download them from this [link](https://mailnwpueducn-my.sharepoint.com/:f:/g/personal/gjy3035_mail_nwpu_edu_cn/EvH1YcdFBbRJoc7G_Vqv0DwBGmuyXPlH899OrQ54-cybWQ?e=t93edQ).
-Unfortunately, we've lost the MCNN model trained on GCC, and we will re-train and realease it ASAP.
+Unfortunately, we've lost the MCNN model trained on GCC, and we will re-train and release it ASAP.

+## Tips

+In this code, the validation is directly on the test set.
+Strictly speaking, it should be evaluated on the val set (randomly selected from the training set, which is adopted in the paper).
+Here, for a comparable reproduction (namely fixed splitting sets), this code directly adopts the test set for validation, which causes that the results of this code are better than that of our paper.
+If you use this repo for academic research, you need to select 10% training data (or other value) as validation set.

 ## Citation
 If you find this project is useful for your research, please cite: